Pre-order open Model N°01 / 2026 Made in Perth

 // Maximum paranoia

 Disconnect WiFi entirely.
-Sign events over QR using the KEY client.
+Sign anything (Bitcoin transactions, Nostr events, anything) over QR using the KEY client.
 The device communicates only via light.
-The only attack surface is your eyes.

 Network